troyane/GoodHabits/docs/dev.md

 Or even use fancy buttons on the left to do it.

+## Tutorial on how to create such application

+You can see tutorial on how to create this application [here](https://troyane.github.io/GoodHabits/tutorial/).

 ## Prepare build environment

 To build the project one just need to have Felgo SDK installed.
 Download it and follow all instructions from https://felgo.com/download.